orden-gg/fireball/README.md

-# ghst.gg // aavegotchi client
+# ghst_gg aavegotchi client

-## LINCENSE clarification

-Starting Octover 26 2021 00:00 GMT+2 this project is switching from private to MIT license

-Check open-source workflow to help us build it

-## open source workflow

--  languages: JavaScript/Python
-- frameworks React
-- UI Library: Material-UI 5.0.3
-- Icons: Material-UI Icons 5.0.3
+ghst_gg is the opensource gotchiverse[https://gotchiverse.io/] client focused on game && market transparency.
+To contribute check the first-time issues[https://github.com/orden-gg/ghst-gg/issues?q=is%3Aopen+is%3Aissue+label%3Afirst-time]

-## local deploy (ubuntu & macos)
+## local deployment (ubuntu & macos)

-* use yarn lock for versions
+1. make sure you have Node version 17.x; you can use nvm to manage your node versions, ('nvm install stable' and nvm use stable)
-* yarn
+2. yarn
-* yarn start
+3. yarn start

+for testing:

 * yarn run start-prod  - 'for production version testing'
 * yarn test